libremfg/rhize-docs/content/use-cases/track-and-trace.md

 The `performance` section of this query may return data that looks something like this.
 Note that every object does not necesarrily have every requested field.
-In this example, only some of the material actuals have values for additional properties.
+In this example, only some material actuals have additional properties.

 ```json
 {